-Which format should I order-paperback or downloadable PDF?
-CD or downloadable MP3?
+Should I order paperback or PDF?
+CD or MP3?
+Scratch and Dent?

-FLL materials are available in physical media (hardback, paperback) or digital media (PDF or MP3) format.
+FLL titles are available in physical (paperback, CD) or digital (PDF or MP3) format.
+Sometimes, physical goods are available as Scratch and Dent.
 Before you place your order, consider the following to stretch your homeschool budget:

-Some parents are comfortable teaching from a laptop or tablet.
-For these parents, purchasing the Instructor Guide in PDF format can save you some money--it costs less to start with, there is no shipping fee, and delivery is nearly immediate.
+- Some parents are comfortable teaching from a laptop or tablet.
+In this case, purchasing the Instructor Guide in PDF format or the accompanying audio in MP3 can save you some money--they cost less to start with, there is no shipping fee, and delivery is nearly immediate.

-You can decide whether it is more economical for you to print the Student Workbooks or order the paperbacks and have them shipped; the students will write on most of the pages.
-Read on...
+- You can decide whether it is more economical for you to print the Student Workbooks or order the paperbacks and have them shipped; the students will write on most of the pages.

 Can I see a sample of the curriculum?

-We provide extensive samples of each book on its product page (that’s the webpage you go to in order to purchase the product.
-Look for the Sample button under the picture of the book.
+Yes!
+We provide extensive samples of each title on its product page (that’s the webpage you go to in order to purchase the product).
+Look for the Sample button beneath the picture of the book's cover.
 By taking a good look at the samples, you should be able to determine the correct level and the format you wish to use.

-Using WWE and FLL means my student has a lot of narration, dictation, and copywork.
+Using both WWE and FLL means my student has a lot of narration, dictation, and copy work.
 Isn’t this overkill?

 Where should I start a second-grader?